reformcollective/reform-fluid-starter/README.md

 #### How does SEO meta tags work with the admin Product editor

+Within fluid, on admin product editor page, you can see Search engines section on right side.
+Once you select `Allow`, you can edit Search engine listing.
+After saving the SEO inputs on the modal, the meta tags will be added to your product's HTML page `<header>` with the image, title and description values that you have added.

 #### How to add a Product / Variant to cart

 You can look at the `shop/ProductPage.tsx` to see how we add properties to the `data-fluid-*` attributes.
 This is how Fluid knows which products and variants to add to the cart when clicked.